thachp/use-cqrs/README.md

     Avoid using HTTP verbs; get, post, put, delete, and patch to describe user actions.
 Use terms like “begin “or “complete” a “questionnaire“ if the web application is intended for users to submit a questionnaire.

 2. Apply Single Responsiblity Principle (SRP) in developing React components.
 SRP is one of the SOLID principles, which state that a "module should be responsible to one, and only one, actor."
-A react component using CQRS must, upon a user’s action, tell the server to do something or get something from the server, but never both.
+A react component using CQRS must either do something or ask something, but never both.

      - A component must use either the useCommand() or useQuery hook but never both hooks.
      - A component may use multiple useEvent() but keep the count minimal.